 10. Ghee

-A fan of the nutty component but a little skeptical about using peanut butter?
-Go for ghee.
-Ghee is clarified butter, which means it’s been simmered and strained of its water content, as well as lactose—making it better for those with dairy restrictions.
-Like butter, it has a relatively higher fat content than some of the alternatives here, but it’s also got less oil.
+If you like the nutty element but feel unsure about using peanut butter, try ghee instead.
+Ghee is clarified butter, meaning it’s been simmered and strained to remove water and lactose, making it a good option for those with certain dairy restrictions.
+Like regular butter, it has a higher fat content than many substitutes, but it also contains less overall moisture.

 11. Cottage Cheese